Track 29: Critical reception

 Janet Maslin of The New York Times thought the film missed the mark:

 Though the screenwriter and the director clearly share certain affinities, their collective efforts on Track 29 ... amount to overkill, particularly since the direction is so laden with contempt for the characters...
 Though Mr. Roeg's films can often be perverse (and startlingly, bracingly so), they are rarely this silly.
 Nor are they this maddening, since Track 29 does contain the seeds of something tantalizing.
 Linda's attempt to come to terms with her past through a wildly unpredictable, even dangerous fantasy has the stamp of Mr. Potter's better material, but it has been made too mindless to have any impact.
 The real urgency of Mr. Oldman's performance, and the wicked blandness of Mr. Lloyd's, seem regrettably wasted, under the circumstances.

 However, Roger Ebert of the Chicago Sun-Times rated it 3 stars out of his 4-star rating system and found the film well done but painful, opening his review writing:

 Somebody asked me if I liked this movie, and I had to answer that I did not, but then I realized once again what an inadequate word "like" is.
 The reason I didn't like "Track 29" is that the film is unlikable - perhaps deliberately so.
 But that doesn't make it a bad film, and it probably makes it a more interesting one.
 Like many of the strange, convoluted works of Nicolas Roeg (Don't Look Now, Bad Timing, Eureka, Insignificance), it is bad-tempered, kinky and misogynistic.
 But not every film is required to massage us with pleasure.
 Some are allowed to be abrasive and frustrating, to make us think.

+Bernard Rose later praised the film:

+Very underrated movie.
+Nic has such a strong influence as a director, such a strong direct physical contact with the manufacturing of the film.
+When you look at Track 29, it’s less Dennis Potter than other Potter things.
+It’s still very much Potter’s script.
+There were wonderful things in it: the train sets, and Theresa and Gary.
+It had all these Oedipal things going on in it.